 Where to Get Your Cut in ATX

 When it’s time to get your ‘do done, you want to make sure you head to someone who knows their stuff.
 We’re here to help with this list of the best barber shops in Austin.
-While most places on this list allow for walk-ins, it’s always a good idea to call first.
-Here are 11 barbershops that are a cut above the rest.
+While most places on this list allow for walk-ins, it’s always a good idea to call first or book now using the barbershops online page.
+From 6th Street in downtown Austin to the northern suburbs and everywhere in between, here are 11 barbershops that are a cut above the rest.

 1912 E. 7th St. Ste.
 C, Austin, TX 78702

 With its dark wood accents, quasi-industrial brick walls, and brass pendant lamps, Barbon’s Barbershop is a study in masculine chic.
 (Just don’t be surprised if you see a woman at the barber’s chair.)
 This East Austin fave not only offers pro cuts and shaves, but it offers them with local libations to boot.
 Haircuts ($40) include a shampoo, cut, neck shave, and light shoulder massage, while razor fades and head shaves ($45) include hot towels, oil, and lather with a straight razor.

 Sportsman’s Barber Shop